-Teaching and learning is mostly by means of formal but interactive lectures, seminar discussions, oral presentations, in-class and engineering management related problem-solving exercises, guided independent research, coursework essays, and a dissertation on management in engineering and related practice.
+Teaching and learning is mostly by means of formal but interactive lectures, seminar discussions, oral presentations, lab work, in-class and project management related problem-solving exercises, guided independent research, coursework essays, and a dissertation on management in information security project management and related practice.
 The basic strategies are to nurture the interest and enthusiasm of the students for the field, to embed the student in frontier knowledge in the field, to develop the students' critical and communication skills and to develop analytical, research, creativity and innovative problem-solving skills.
-Assessment of knowledge and understanding is typically made by coursework essays, examinations and a dissertation which integrates and crystallises knowledge and understanding across the domains in the field to attain business and/or analytical objectives.
-Full details of the assessments for individual modules can be obtained from the Department of Electronic Engineering
+Assessment of knowledge and understanding will be performed through summative coursework in the form of essays, examinations, and a dissertation.